Mathematical Foundations of Machine Learning & AI

 Unsupervised Learning

 The model learns patterns or structures from data without labeled outcomes, as labels are either costly to obtain, or at least partially available.
-Furthermore, errors in the labels affect the result of supervised learning and require either to use specific corrective tools (Northcutt et al., 2021), or to design alternative methods for estimating the model without depending on labels.
+Furthermore, errors in the labels affect the result of supervised learning and require either to use specific corrective tools (Northcutt et al., 2021, Hendrycks et al., 2018), or to design alternative methods for estimating the model without depending on labels.

 Unsupervised learning takes into account the internal structure/organisation of the data, and does not need the set of labels.
 This approach is similar to the non-parametric approach in statistics which 'let the data speak for themselves'.